RTXteam/RTX-KG2/README.md

 running Ubuntu 18.04.
 Your build environment should have the following minimum
 specifications:

-- 128 GB of system RAM
+- 384 GiB of system RAM
-- 500 GB of disk space in the root file system
+- 750 GiB of disk space in the root file system
 - high-speed networking
 - ideally, AWS zone `us-west-2` since that is where the S3 buckets are located